08 Oct BEFORE BED TIME

-Every couple have had their share of misunderstandings, arguments, quarrels or even fights.
+Every couple has had their share of misunderstandings, arguments, quarrels or even fights.
 Let’s keep it real, while these things are not meant to be, they do happen many times because we allow our emotions to lead us instead of choosing to do the right things.
 We (couples)could actually live free from all of these ugly situations if each one of us decides and chooses to always do the right thing at all times no matter the situation, unfortunately, when standing in the face of matters most times we give into the pressures on our flesh and we begin the arguments and quarrels…

 While this is what is going on, and while we work on completely putting our flesh under, there is one very powerful tool we could always use to diffuse the adverse effects the quarrels and fights could have on a relationship.
 That powerful tool is FORGIVENESS.
 If we refuse to allow the hurt and pain linger, if we choose to talk things over and let go of the anger, if we choose to forgive whether or not our spouse asked for it, then it becomes easy for healing to occur in the relationship.

 I know you’ve probably heard this countless times, but like Peter would say, you cannot hear it enough.
 A reminder is always important so that we do not give the enemy occasion to creep into and wreak havoc in our homes.
 If you are on the sensitive side like me, then you would be very glad to have this reminder, so that we can keep working to keep our emotions under control.